Saumarez Homestead: House

 Fixture and fittings: The main stair is of stained and varnished cedar in two equal flights with mid landing and a storage cupboard underneath.
 A second access to the first floor is by servant's stair, which is one of two flights with winders.
 There is an elaborate art nouveau timber screen in the drawing room.
 There is a large built-in cupboard in room (5) and large floor to ceiling cupboards lining the east and west walls of the linen room (43).
 There is a large cedar wall cupboard in the washroom (9).
 There are produce bins and storage shelves lining room (19).
-There is shelving in the cellar (14) and in rooms 16 &51.
+There is shelving in the cellar (14) and in rooms 16 and 51.
 Room 16 also has Formica bench and stainless steel sink.
 The pantry (12) has a timber bench with sink drainer.
 There is an electric stove in room 33.

 Some rooms retain their original gas light brass wall brackets and a few ceiling gas fittings remain.

 Fireplaces: The groundfloor chimneypieces are Victorian in style and are generally of varnished cedar.
 The first floor chimneypieces are painted timber in art nouveau style.
 Exceptions are a white marble chimneypiece to room 3.
 There are art nouveau cast iron inserts with tiled sides and hearths in the following rooms.
-3,4,5, 6, 22a, 23, 24, & 25.
+3,4,5, 6, 22a, 23, 24, and 25.
 There was a Coleman oil heater in the dining room (11) fireplace, which was removed in 1986.
 A Vulcan oil heater is in room 8.
-There are Artesses slow combustion stoves to rooms 26 & 31.
+There are Artesses slow combustion stoves to rooms 26 and 31.
 There is an artese sitting on the west balcony 28 and another stored in the shed loft (feature 89) The kitchen (15) has an aga slow combustion cooking stove installed in 1936 which is presently oil-fired.
 The laundry 17 is fitted with a wood-fired copper.
 There is a wood-fired cast iron stove in kitchen 20.

 Hardware: Doors generally have timber door knobs with brass escutcheons and timber fingerplates.
 Hinges are of iron and all remaining door and window furniture is of brass.

 Bathrooms and lavatories: The bathrooms appear to retain their original fittings with the following exceptions: 10 have a new bath, 30 have a new bath and new toilet: 32 have a new toilet.
 These items date from 1930 to 1950.
 With the above exceptions all porcelain fittings are white in colour and supplied by Tyllors.